What is Hirschsprung’s disease?

 Down’s Syndrome Association: For New Parents

-Hirschsprung’s disease is diagnosed by looking at a tissue sample under a microscope to see if the nerve cells (ganglion cells) are missing.
+Hirschsprung’s disease is diagnosed by looking at a tissue sample under a microscope to see if the nerve cells (ganglion cells) are present or missing.

 In babies, a tiny piece of tissue is taken from the rectum using a suction device called a biopsy gun which is inserted into the bottom.

 Performing a rectal biopsy with a biopsy gun in a newborn baby is a painless procedure and does not require an anaesthetic.

 In older children, the biopsy is performed in the operating theatre under a general anaesthetic.

 A contrast enema is a thick liquid that shows up on X-ray.